 - Hygiene is an essential component of basic prevention.
 We wash our hands regularly, especially if we go to public places.

 - As much as possible, if there is an epidemic, we flee the closed places that gather a lot of people (metro, cinemas, etc.).

 - We stay away from people we know to be infected until their symptoms are completely gone.

 - A healthy lifestyle helps strengthen the immune system: a good diet, moderate alcohol consumption, regular and sufficient hours of sleep, physical activity, and a low level of stress will help protect you.

 - Consuming ginseng appears to have positive effects on strengthening the immune system.

 - The vaccine against influenza should be administered before the flu season to be effective.

 - Since the influenza virus evolves, the vaccine must also be rethought each year, partly explaining the varying efficacy rates.

-- Since 2010, you can receive a vaccine without a needle by spraying.
-Although it is effective, it is not suitable for everyone, and one must obtain a prescription to receive it due to the many contraindications.
+- Since 2010, you can receive flu vaccination without the use of a needle by spraying. it provides a long term prevention against flu virus.
+Although it is effective, it is not suitable for everyone.
+One must obtain a prescription to receive it due to the many contraindications.

 The usual treatment for influenza is to rest and take plenty of fluids.